ScottSucksAtProgramming/EMScribe/README.md

 ### Preprocess Script

-To run the preprocess script, use the following command:
+To clean a transcript by removing repeated words and lines, correcting basic errors, and ensuring meaningful information is preserved, use the following command:

 ```bash
 python -m scripts.preprocess